jonasalthaus/gallery/content/_index.md

 ---
 title: "hello."
-description: "breathe.. and enjoy a glimpse through my lens."
+description: "glad you ended up here. grab a glass of water, and enjoy a glimpse through my lens."
 ---